 Ever spent hours trying to pass a level on a game, only to take a short break, come back and beat it immediately?
 That may not be a coincidence.
 A learning technique called “incubation” has been discussed in the music industry from quite some time, and the idea centers around the fact that your brain will continue to decipher the things you learn in everyday life, even when you are not consciously thinking about them.
 This mostly happens when we sleep, often letting us wake up with a fresh perspective on a problem.

-The next option might be considered a cop-out, but it is worth considering if you are finding your rage is impeding on your enjoyment a little too much.
+The next option might be considered a cop-out, but it is worth considering.

 No matter what your friends may say, turning down the difficulty is NOT a criminal offense.
 If you find that a game has stopped being fun, is it really that much of a sin to lower the difficulty a notch?